cyberark/conjur/README.md

 ## Account management

-Possum supports the simultaneous operation of multiple separate accounts within the same database.
+Conjur supports the simultaneous operation of multiple separate accounts within the same database.
 In other words, it's multi-tenant.

 Each account (also called "organization account") has its own token-signing private key.
 When a role is authenticated, the HMAC of the access token is computed using the signing key of the role's account.

 Accounts can be listed, created, and deleted via the `/accounts` service.
 Permission to use this service is controlled by the built-in resource `!:webservice:accounts`.
 Note that `!` is itself an organization account, and therefore privileges on the `!:webservice:accounts` can be managed via policies.

+# Licensing

+The Conjur server (as in, the code within this repository) is licensed under the Free Software Foundation's [GNU AGPL v3.0](https://www.gnu.org/licenses/agpl-3.0.html).
+This license was chosen to ensure that all contributions to the Conjur server are made available to the community.
+Commercial licenses are also available from [CyberArk](https://www.cyberark.com).

+The Conjur API clients and other extensions are licensed under the [Apache Software License v2.0](http://www.apache.org/licenses/LICENSE-2.0).